SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-jslink-to-spfx-extensions.md

     ![The Field Customizer in action](../../../images/spfx-custom-field-extension-final-output.png)

-Enjoy your new Field Customizer built using the SharePoint Framework Extensions!
+Enjoy your new Field Customizer built by using the SharePoint Framework Extensions!

 ## See also